-Organization name: File: Name of the Accountable Executive: Name of the Accountable Executive: Title: Type of organization: SMS Regulatory Requirements Y N Remarks Appointed an individual as Accountable Executive to be responsible for operations or activities authorized under the certificate and accountable on their behalf for meeting the requirements.
-Whether the person who nominates an individual as an Accountable executive holds position as Proprietor, or majority stockholder or Chairman of the board.
+Organization name: me: File: Name of the Accountable Executive: Title: Type of organization: SMS Regulatory Requirements Y Ν Remarks Appointed an individual as Accountable for operations or activities authorized accountable on their behalf for meeting the under the certificate and Whether the person who nominates an individual as an Accountable executive holds position as Proprietor, or majority stockholder or Chairman of the board.
 Verify documented proof.
 Confirm that the Accountable Executive and nominating executive signed statement that they accept the responsibilities of their position.
 Verify documentary evidence that the nominated Accountable Executive has control of the financial and human resources that are necessary for the activities and operations certificated or authorized.
-If a certificate holder is the holder of more than one certificate referred to in section, only one Accountable Executive shall be appointed.
-Verify mentioning of all such activities in declaration.
-Whether Accountable Executive Selection n meets Flow Chart Whether items of AE Selection Question List satisfactory Whether Supplemental Questions Accoun ntable Executive Validation Compliance Statement in Manual or man ual amended to include the
+If a certificate holder is the holder of referred to in section, only one Accou appointed.
+Verify mentioning of all such untable Executive shall be Whether Accountable Executive Selection meets Flow Chart Whether items of AE Selection Question List satisfactory Whether Supplemental Questions Account ntable Executive Validation Compliance Statement in Manual or man AE ual amended to include the